mozilla-ai/lumigator/README.md

 Lumigator is an open-source platform developed by [Mozilla.ai](https://www.mozilla.ai/) to help users select the most suitable language model for their specific needs.
-Currently, Lumigator supports the evaluation of summarization tasks using sequence-to-sequence models such as BART and BERT, as well as causal models like GPT and Mistral.
+Currently, Lumigator supports the evaluation of summarization tasks using sequence-to-sequence models such as BART, as well as causal models like GPT and Mistral.
 We plan to expand support to additional machine learning tasks and use cases in the future.

 To learn more about Lumigator's features and capabilities, see the